hashicorp/terraform-provider-hcp/docs/data-sources/packer_artifact.md

 ### Required

 - `bucket_name` (String) The name of the HCP Packer Bucket where the Artifact is located.
-- `platform` (String) Name of the platform where the HCP Packer Artifact is stored. (i.e. aws, gce, azure)
+- `platform` (String) Name of the platform where the HCP Packer Artifact is stored.
 - `region` (String) The Region where the HCP Packer Artifact is stored, if any.

 ### Optional